rene-fas/rene-fas/README.md

 # Hello, welcome to my Github-Profile:

-This account will cover various tasks i do during my neue-fische webdevelopment bootcamp.
+This account will cover various tasks i do during my neue-fische web development bootcamp.

 ### Topics will be: